With cottage-garden appeal, pretty pandora vine - sometimes called "Bower Vine" - blooms on and off all year.

 This lovely vine can be used in lots of ways, even trained around a post to form a bush.

 There is a showy variegated pandora, and other varieties with white flowers.

-Pandoras are moderately cold hardy, growing well anywhere in South Florida's Zone 10 and Zone 9B, but it likes an area protected from strong winds.
+Pandoras are cold hardy, growing well anywhere in South Florida's Zone 10 and Zone 9B, but they like an area protected from strong winds.

 They do best and flower most in sunny areas...though a bit of afternoon shade can be beneficial.

 This vine is a fairly fast-growing twiner so give it something to curl around.

 To fill in along a fence, place these vines 3 feet apart.
 Allow about 4 or 5 feet between the vine and the nearest large shrub or tree.